natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. figure:: habitat_risk_assessment_images/hra_preproc_spatial.png

 6. Run the tool.
 This will create a directory in your selected workspace called habitat_stressor_ratings.
 Keep in mind that if a folder of the name habitat_stressor_ratings already exists within the workspace, it will be deleted to make way for the new output folder.
-This directory can be renamed as necesary after completion, and will contain a series of files with the form: habitatname_ratings.csv, as well a file named stressor_buffers.csv.
+This directory can be renamed as necessary after completion, and will contain a series of files with the form: habitatname_ratings.csv, as well a file named stressor_buffers.csv.
 There will be one file for every habitat, and the one additional file for stressor buffers.
 HRA 3.0's sample data includes a sample folder for use within the main HRA executable called habitat_stressor_ratings_sample, containing pre-filled criteria values relevant to the sample data for the west coast of Vancouver Island, Canada.

 .. _hra-csvs:

 Ratings CSVs
 ------------

 The CSVs contained within the habitat_stressor_ratings folder will provide all criteria information for the run of the Habitat Risk Assessment.
 There are two types of CSVs- habitat overlap CSVs and the stressor buffer CSV.
-Habitat CSVs will contain not only habitat-specific criteria information, but also all criteria that impact the overlap between that habitat and all applicible stressors.
+Habitat CSVs will contain not only habitat-specific criteria information, but also all criteria that impact the overlap between that habitat and all applicable stressors.
 The stressor buffer CSV will be a single file containing the desired buffer for all stressors included in the assessment.

 .. figure:: habitat_risk_assessment_images/csvs.png